 Examples of Wrongful Death Claims in South Carolina

 • Car accidents.
 A distracted or speeding motorist can slam into another car, causing fatal injuries.
+Car accident deaths are one of the most common types of wrongful death cases in Lexington, SC.

 • Product liability cases.
 A defective product can kill someone when it fails to work as expected.
 The manufacturer could be liable for selling a product with a design, manufacturing, or labeling defect.

 • Workplace accidents.
 Many workers are killed on the job in explosions or other accidents.
+A workers’ compensation case may also exist alongside a wrongful death action.

 Do You Need a Lexington Wrongful Death Attorney?